-The prevalence of CKD complications correlates with eGFR (41).
+The prevalence of CKD complications correlates with eGFR (42).
 When eGFR is <60 mL/min/1.73 m2, screening for complications of CKD is indicated (Table 11.1).
-Early vaccination against hepatitis B virus is indicated in patients likely to progress to ESRD (see Section 4, "Comprehensive Medical Evaluation and Assessment of Comorbidities," https://doi.org/10.2337/dc22-S004, for further information on immunization).
+Early vaccination against hepatitis B virus is indicated in individuals likely to progress to ESRD (see Section 4, "Comprehensive Medical Evaluation and

+Assessment of Comorbidities," for further information on immunization).